Uberspace/lab/source/guide_redmine.rst

 expects Ruby 2.2, 2.3, 2.4, 2.5 or 2.6.

-Run ``uberspace tools version show ruby`` to show which Ruby version is currently active on your Uberspave and ``uberspace tools version list ruby`` to list all available ones.
+Run ``uberspace tools version show ruby`` to show which Ruby version is currently active on your Uberspace and ``uberspace tools version list ruby`` to list all available ones.

 To set Ruby version 2.5 you could run (but there is no need to do so if one of the above is already active):